frederic-perez/AmE-dictionary/data/dictionary.md

 __shiner bucket__
 __shiner__ _He answered the door with a shiner on one eye from a wrestling match._
 __shingle__ _n_ :seven::hammer: (shingles) :es: herpes zóster
+__shinny__ _v_ Climb awkwardly, as if by scrambling. _Syn_ skin, clamber, scramble, sputter, struggle _I had to shinny up the tree to rescue my stranded cat._
 __shipborne__ _Airborne and shipborne measured platforms._
+__shipshape__ _adj_ Of places; characterized by order and neatness; free from disorder. _Syn_ trim, well-kept _Toys were strewn everywhere in the playroom, but we worked together to clean it up and soon had the place shipshape._
 __shipyard__ :two::hammer:
 __shirk<sup>1</sup>__ _n_
 __shirk<sup>2</sup>__ _v_ :four::dart: (shirking) To avoid work or duty.